lara-koehler/SelfAssembly2/README.md

 2/ Create the lattice files
 - install json and subprocess if it is not already installed in your python environemnt (with pip install for instance)
-- Create a /Lattice subfolder where the files of the lattice geometries will be stored
+- Create a /Lattice subfolder in your working folder, where the files of the lattice geometries will be stored
 - Open the file BuildLattice.py, modify the directory to the folder you just created, and run it.
 It should create a lot of  json files in the Lattice folder.

 3/ Compile the C++ file